prescriptive-analytics/challenge-docs/docs/try.rst

 Results
 =======

-During simulation, the simulator will generate the submission file ``sub_xxx.txt`` and visualization files.
+During simulation, the simulator will generate the submission file ``sub_xxx.txt`` and log files.

 Submission